rfc/emacs/README.md

 # About

-This is Chris Reyes' Emacs configuration file for Emacs version 24.3.
+Emacs configuration file for Emacs version 24.3.

 # Installation

-Windows 7/8:

-1. Open install.bat and add your emacs (full path and filename) in "`set EMACS=`" entry.
-2. To install:
+Windows:

-- Run `install.bat`.
+- Use make
-- Or, use "`install.bat build`" to compile CEDET on install.

-Linux/Mac OSX:
+Linux/Mac OSX/FreeBSD:

-- Run "`install.sh`"
+- Use make

-# Shortcuts

-- `f2` - insert python breakpoint
-- `f4` - show/hide fill column indicator
-- `C-f4` - highlight 80+
-- `f5` - show/hide line numbers
-- `f6` - enable ECB
-- `f7` - disable ECB
-- `f8` - show/hide speedbar
-- `f11/f12` - cycle open files